Improving Calibration through the Relationship with Adversarial Robustness

-In summary, our main contributions are as follows: \begin{itemize}[leftmargin=20pt] \item \textbf{Relationship among Robustness Metrics:} By exploring three metrics for adversarial robustness, predictive uncertainty (calibration) and model uncertainty (stability), we find a significant correlation between adversarial robustness and uncertainty estimates: inputs that are unrobust to adversarial attacks are more likely to have poorly calibrated and unstable predictions. \item \textbf{Algorithm:} We hypothesize that training a model with different supervision based on adversarial robustness of each input will make the model better calibrated and more stable.
-To this end, we propose AR-AdaLS to automatically learn how much to soften the labels of training data based on their adersarial robustness.
-Further, we introduce ``AR-AdaLS of Ensemble'' to show how to apply AR-AdaLS to an ensemble model. \item \textbf{Experimental Analysis:} On CIFAR-10 and ImageNet, we find that AR-AdaLS is more effective than previous label smoothing methods in improving calibration and stability, particularly for shifted data.
-Further, we find that while ensembling can be beneficial, applying AR-AdaLS to adaptively calibrate ensembles offers further improvements to the model's uncertainty estimates.
+In summary, our main contributions are as follows: \begin{itemize}[leftmargin=20pt] \item \textbf{Relationship among Robustness Metrics:} We find a significant correlation between adversarial robustness and calibration: inputs that are unrobust to adversarial attacks are more likely to have poorly calibrated predictions. \item \textbf{Algorithm:} We hypothesize that training a model with different supervision based on adversarial robustness of each input will make the model better calibrated.
+To this end, we propose \ar to automatically learn how much to soften the labels of training data based on their adversarial robustness.
+Further, we introduce ``\arensem'' to show how to apply \ar to an ensemble model. \item \textbf{Experimental Analysis:} On CIFAR-10, CIFAR-100 and ImageNet, we find that \ar is more effective than previous label smoothing methods in improving calibration, particularly for shifted data.
+Further, we find that while ensembling can be beneficial, applying \ar to adaptively calibrate ensembles offers further improvements over calibration. \end{itemize}